Moatsem-Emam/OnlineShoppingSystem-Asp.NET-Consume-WebApi-CRUD-Project/README.md

 ### Description

-The Online Shopping System is a web application built with ASP.NET Core MVC for the front end and ASP.NET Core Web API for the backend .
-It allows users to perform CRUD (Create, Read, Update, Delete) operations on products, implement search and filtering, and provides basic pagination functionality.
+The Online Shopping System is a web application built with ASP.NET Core MVC.
+It enables users to perform CRUD (Create, Read, Update, Delete) operations on products by consuming a RESTful ASP.NET Core Web API.
+This project showcases how to integrate and communicate with the backend API using HTTP Client to fetch and manipulate product data.
+Additionally, it includes features for implementing search, filtering, and basic pagination to enhance the user experience.

 ### Technologies Used